NWC ranked seventh by U.S. News

-Northwestern College is ranked in a tie for seventh among 97 Midwestern regional colleges in U.S. News & World Report’s 2012 Best Colleges guidebook.
-This is the fifth year in a row for Northwestern to be in the top 10 of its category.
+Northwestern College is ranked seventh among 97 Midwestern regional colleges in U.S. News & World Report’s 2013 Best Colleges guidebook.
+This is the sixth year in a row for Northwestern to be in the top 10 of its category.

-The rankings, which include more than 1,300 schools nationwide, are available at www.usnews.com/colleges.
+The rankings, which include nearly 1,400 schools nationwide, are available at www.usnews.com/colleges.
 The guidebook will be on newsstands Sept.
-20.
+18.

 The rankings are based on key measures of quality such as academic reputation; retention (freshman retention and graduation rate); faculty resources (including class size, the percentage of faculty with the top academic degree, student-faculty ratio and compensation); student selectivity; financial resources; and alumni giving.